-Rules Relating to the Bachelor of Commerce/ Bachelor of Science Course
+Rules Relating to the Bachelor of Commerce/ Bachelor of Science Course BCom/BSc

-BCom/BSc

-Entry to the course will be by quota with the admission requirements being not less than that for the degree with the highest requirements (currently the Bachelor of Commerce degree) and also with the HSC admission requirements for the Bachelor of Science (3970).
-Some Science subjects have additional HSC requirements; these are listed for each subject in the Science Handbook.
-There is no automatic transfer between Bachelor of Science and Bachelor of Commerce/Bachelor of Science courses.
-Students may apply to transfer between these courses and decisions will be made by the appropriate Faculty Admissions and Re-enrolment Committee.
+Entry to the course will be by guota with the admission requirements being not less than that for the degree with the highest requirements (currently the Bachelor of Commerce degree) and also with the HSC admission requirements for the Bachelor of Science (3970).

+There is no automatic transfer between Bachelor of Science and Bachelor of Commerce/Bachelor of Science programs.
+Students may apply to transfer between these courses and decisions will be made by the appropriate Faculty Admissions and Re-enrolment

-Students enrolled in the combined degree course have the option of taking out either the BCom or the BSc prior to the completion of the combined degree, provided all degree requirements, including 30 credit points of General Education, are met.
-In meeting the General Education requirements for either degree, students have the option of substituting mainstream subjects not counted towards the degree requirement (330 credit points for the BCom or 345 credit points for the BSc) for up to 22.5 credit points of General Education.
-Any such substitution of mainstream subjects for General Education must be consistent with the objectives of the General Education Program and the approved guidelines for substitution.
+Students enrolled in the combined degree course have the option of taking out either the BCom or the BSc prior to the completion of the combined degree, provided all degree requirements, including 12 units of credit of General Education, are met.
+In meeting the General Education requirements for either degree, students have the option of substituting mainstream courses not counted towards the degree requirement (132 units of credit for the BCom or 132 units of credit for the BSc) for up to 6 units of credit of General Education.
+Any such substitution of mainstream courses for General Education must be consistent with the objectives of the General Education Program and the approved guidelines for substitution.

 For the award of the BCom/BSc combined degree, the following will be required: